Training and pruning

-Allow your newly planted young Eucalyptus two full growing seasons in the ground before coppicing.
-Ideally, the diameter of the trunk at the base of the tree needs to be in excess of 50 mm (2 inches) before you prune it down.
+Allow your newly planted young Eucalyptus to grow in the ground before coppicing.
+Ideally, the diameter of the trunk at the base of the tree needs to be in excess of 100-125 mm (4-5 inches) before you prune it down.
 This means that the tree is now of a size whereby the root system has established well into the surrounding soil and built up sufficient reserves to allow regeneration after coppicing.

 Coppicing removes the food factory of the plant as well as the suppressant growth hormones (the chemicals produced in the shoot tips that prevent side shoots from growing) .
 Therefore, immediately after pruning down, the dormant buds in the trunk and lignotuber have to rely on the food stored in the root system for an emergency energy supply, until they have produced leaves to photosynthesize.

 Coppicing a young tree that is not large enough to undergo the process may kill it.